LevelUpMarketers/trying-to-adult-rva-2025/docs/TicketAttendees.md

 ## Ticket Attendees

-The ticket editor now shows two attendee tables for each ticket. **Verified Attendees** lists everyone who has successfully purchased the ticket. **Attendees With Pending Refund Requests** appears below it and shows members who cancelled and are waiting for another purchase before their refund is issued.
-Admins can process these requests immediately using the action buttons in this section.
-Both tables display the same columns: **Name**, **Email**, **Phone**, **Paid**, **Refund $** and **Actions**.
+The ticket editor now shows three attendee tables for each ticket. **Verified Attendees** lists everyone who has successfully purchased the ticket. **Attendees With Pending Refund Requests** appears below it and shows members who cancelled and are waiting for another purchase before their refund is issued.
+The new **Refunded Attendees** table lists those whose refunds have already been processed.
+Admins can process or review these entries using the action buttons provided.
+All tables display the same columns: **Name**, **Email**, **Phone**, **Paid**, **Refund $** and **Actions**.
 Transactions are grouped by their numeric ID with the gateway transaction ID and purchase date displayed in the group heading.

 The **Paid** column shows the amount charged for that attendee's ticket.
 The **Refund $** field lets admins specify a partial refund before clicking either